Planarly branched rough paths and rough differential equations on homogeneous spaces: Planarly branched rough paths

-The conclusion then follows from item \ref{deux} of Lemma \ref{factorials-volumes}. \end{proof} \begin{remark} \rm The inversion of the order in the definition of $\Omega_P^{st}$ is not really necessary, as this inversion amounts to a change of variables $t_v\mapsto s+t-t_v$, which does not change the volume.
-But it makes the proof slightly more direct. \end{remark} \ignore{ \begin{remark}\rm It should be noted that for a planar forest $\tau$ and a partition $V(\tau)=A\sqcup B$ with $B\ll A$, the restriction of the partial order $\ll$ of $V(\tau)$ to $A$ is in general weaker than the partial order $\ll$ of the planar forest $\tau\restr{A}$.
-Hence $(A,\ll\restr{A})!$ is in general smaller than $\tau\restr{A}!$.
-This subtle point does not occur for $B$ and we do have $(B,\ll\restr{B})!=\tau\restr{B}!$. \end{remark} } \begin{remark}\rm Applying Corollary \ref{planar-forest-binomial} in the special case $h=k=1$ shows that $\tau\mapsto 1/\tau!$ extends linearly to the unique inverse-factorial character of the Hopf algebra $\mathcal H_{\smop{MKW}}^A$ taking value $1$ on the letters of $A$.
+\begin{remark} \rm The inversion of the order in the definition of $\Omega_P^{st}$ is not really necessary, as this inversion amounts to a change of variables $t_v\mapsto s+t-t_v$, which does not change the volume.
+But it makes the proof slightly more direct. \end{remark}

+\begin{remark}\rm Applying Corollary \ref{planar-forest-binomial} in the special case $h=k=1$ shows that $\tau\mapsto 1/\tau!$ extends linearly to the unique inverse-factorial character of the Hopf algebra $\mathcal H_{\smop{MKW}}^A$ taking value $1$ on the letters of $A$.
 As a consequence, the combinatorial Hopf algebra $\mathcal H^A_{\smop{MKW}}$ endowed with the decorated forest basis is non-degenerate.
 The analogue is true for non-planar forests and the $A$-decorated Butcher--Connes--Kreimer Hopf algebra, due to Lemma 4.4 in \cite{Gubi2010}.
-As a consequence, assertion \eqref{inv-fac-functorial} of Lemma \ref{factorials-volumes} can be derived in a purely algebraic way, using the Hopf algebra morphism $\Omega: \mathcal H_{\smop{BCK}}^A \to \mathcal H_{\smop{MKW}}^A$ of \cite{MunWri2008} given by \eqref{omega} below, as well as the functoriality of inverse-factorial characters. \end{remark} By a straightforward iteration of \eqref{rec-fac-one} one obtains another recursive formula for the planar factorial: \begin{proposition} Let $\sigma=\sigma_1\cdots \sigma_k$ be a planar forest, decorated or not, with connected components $\sigma_j=B_+(\tau_j),\,j=1,\ldots k$.
-Then
+As a consequence, assertion \eqref{inv-fac-functorial} of Lemma \ref{factorials-volumes} can be derived in a purely algebraic way, using the Hopf algebra morphism $\Omega: \mathcal H_{\smop{BCK}}^A \to \mathcal H_{\smop{MKW}}^A$ of \cite{MunWri2008} given by \eqref{omega} below, as well as the functoriality of inverse-factorial characters. \end{remark}

+\begin{remark}\rm Another interesting example comes from the extraction-contraction Hopf algebra $\mathcal H^A_{\smop{EC}}$ of reference \cite{CEM2011}, in which the grading is given by the number of edges.
+In view of the recursive definition of the inverse factorial character given in Paragraph \ref{sect:inv-fact}, and due to the fact that the coproduct of a forest with $n$ edges contains exactly $2^n$ elements, the inverse factorial character is identically equal to $1$ on any forest.
+It is however not clear whether one can consider the rather exotic corresponding notion of rough path as a driving object for some kind of rough differential equation. \end{remark}